-To compete more successfully, CIOs want to move faster without worrying that their IT is holding them back.
-At the same time, the IT team wants to increase productivity by automating and streamlining tasks.
+To compete more successfully, CIOs want to move faster — without IT holding them back.
+The IT team wants to increase productivity by automating and streamlining tasks.
 And everyone wants less complexity, so they can spend more time innovating.

 So what’s the answer?
 How can businesses move faster, remove management complexity, and increase productivity?
 To answer these questions, let’s look at a real world example of a business that achieved those goals with better IT infrastructure management.

 Porsche Informatik is one of Europe’s largest developers of custom software solutions for the automobile industry.
 With more than 1,600 virtual servers and 133 blade servers in two geographically-dispersed data centers, Porsche provides IT services to 450 employees.
 With 500TB of storage and 12,000 end devices, its environment carries out 1.5 million automated tasks a month.
 Business-critical applications run across the entire data center, from physical Microsoft Windows clusters to VMware® HA clusters, including in-house developed and third-party programs.

 To reduce complexity and streamline management, Porsche Informatik needed a single, integrated management platform.
 The company turned to HPE OneView, an infrastructure automation engine built with software-defined intelligence and designed to simplify lifecycle operations and increase IT productivity.